-During that time,your baby will go through a major growth spurt, going from 4 to 12 inches long.
+During this time, your baby will go through a major growth spurt, going from 4 to 12 inches long.
 This means that you will be hungrier and will need extra vitamins and nutrients.
 So what does "eating for two" mean at this stage?

 Here's what you should be eating during the second trimester to make sure you and your baby are getting all the nutrition you need.

-2. Protein During that big growth spurt we talked about, you can expect to see a strong correlation in your hunger levels.
+During that big growth spurt we talked about, you can expect to see a strong correlation in your hunger levels.
 Protein will keep you satiated and help baby gain weight appropriately.
-A non-pregnant person should aim to get ½ gram of protein per pound of bodyweight per day, so if you weigh 150lbs, you should be getting around 75 grams of protein per day.
+A non-pregnant person should aim to get a half-gram of protein per pound of bodyweight per day, so if you weigh 150 pounds, you should be getting around 75 grams of protein per day.
 A pregnant woman should add an extra 25 grams to her daily intake.
-This is about the equivalent of four eggs or a 3oz chicken breast.
+This extra 25 grams is about the equivalent of four eggs or a 3-ounce chicken breast.

-4. Vitamin D This is one of the special nutrients that help absorb the calcium and can be found naturally in salmon, dairy, egg yolks and other fortified products.
-Pregnant woman are advised to get an extra 800mg of calcium per day for a daily total of around 1800mg, so it's important that you do what you need to help your body absorb it.
+This is one of the special nutrients that help absorb the calcium and can be found naturally in salmon, dairy, egg yolks and other fortified products.
+Pregnant woman are advised to get 4000 IU of vitamin D—most prenatal vitamins only have 400, so talk to your provider about an additional vitamin D supplement.

-5. Iron We talked about the importance of iron in the first trimester in making sure you aren’t starting your pregnancy with a chance of anemia, however, it’s also critical around the midpoint of pregnancy as the baby’s own blood supply grows.
+The importance of iron continues through all the trimesters, to avoid developing anemia.
+It's critical around the midpoint of pregnancy as the baby's own blood supply grows.
 Like calcium, the body will make sure baby is getting enough iron first, so it will deplete your stores if necessary, increasing your chances of anemia a second time.
-Pregnant women should aim for an extra 12mg throughout pregnancy, bringing the daily total to around 30mg.
+Pregnant women should aim for around 27mg of iron daily.